 Land transport emissions make up 36% of Christchurch's greenhouse gas emissions.
-We all have the opportunity to make a real difference, and this year, we've driven great change.
+We all can make a real difference, and this year, we've driven great change.

 Environment Canterbury, as your regional council, is responsible for public transport across Canterbury.
-We take our responsibility to provide an environmentally sustainable and socially responsibly service very seriously.
+We take our responsibility to provide an environmentally sustainable and socially responsible service very seriously.

 Our plans are guided by our Regional Public Transport Plan, which sets out the visionary change needed for a sustainable transport future.
 In this plan, we highlight our commitment to sustainability through reducing emissions, introducing new technologies, and providing better service options, so that Canterbury remains a thriving, healthy place to be.